omatviiv/react-template/README.md

 [how to use ts-jest](https://github.com/kulshekhar/ts-jest)

-## SVGR
+## SVGs
-Very useful library that allows to automatically transform svg into react component.
+Automatic svg transformation into react components is done with the help of svgr library.
 Just followed instructions on svgr [documentation](https://react-svgr.com/docs/webpack/) to install it.